Alpha-santonin 1,2-reductase

-The 3 substrates of this enzyme are 1,2-dihydrosantonin, NAD^{+}, and NADP^{+}, whereas its 4 products are alpha-santonin, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are santonin, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are 1,2-dihydrosantonin and oxidised NAD^{+}.
+The enzyme can also use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 1,2-dihydrosantonin:NAD(P)+ 1,2-oxidoreductase.